Police launch probe after video shows officer punching woman

 Wildwood police said on its Facebook page that 20-year-old Emily Weinman of Philadelphia faces multiple charges, including assaulting a police officer and resisting arrest.

-NJ.com reports video of Saturday's incident shows an officer clubbing the woman's head twice as she's down on the sand.
+NJ.com reports video of Saturday's confrontation shows an officer hitting the woman's head twice as she's down on the sand.
 Voices are heard yelling "stop resisting," though it's unclear who was talking.

 The video does not show what led to the confrontation.